Theoretical modeling of catalytic self-propulsion: Methods of solution

 \subsection{Finite Da (nonlinear problem)}

 The case of finite $\text{Da}$ is usually solved numerically, even for small $\lambda$.
 Figure~\ref{nonlinear} shows the representative results of such calculations~\cite{de2020self}.
+In this work the Nernst-Planck-Poisson equations have been solved numerically for a wide range of $\text{Da}$ with the consequent calculation of the self-propulsion velocity using the reciprocal theorem.
 The propulsion velocity is plotted as a function of $\text{Da} \lambda^{-2}$.
 It can be seen that the swimming speed depends nonlinearly on $\text{Da} \lambda^{-2}$.
 In particular, at large fluxes, the reversal in the swimming direction is predicted.
 This phenomenon has been later confirmed experimentally~\cite{zhou2021ionic}.
-The Nernst-Planck-Poisson equations have been solved numerically for a wide range of $\text{Da}$ with the consequent calculation of the self-propulsion velocity using the reciprocal theorem~\cite{de2020self}.
+At very large $\text{Da} \lambda^{-2}$ the numerical curves in Fig.~\ref{nonlinear} obtained for different $\kappa = \lambda^{-1}$ converge into a single one.
+The theoretical understanding of this result has not yet been proposed and awaits for more data.

 Recently Eq.\eqref{pot2} has been solved analytically for swimmers of an arbitrary shape.
 It has been found that the outer potential for particles of the first type is given by~\cite{asmolov2022MDPI}

 which is equivalent to the Boltzmann distribution for anions $c=c_{\infty }\exp (\Phi )$.
 For the particles of the second type the solution reads~\cite{asmolov2022self,asmolov2022MDPI}